-India Orders 3 More Krivak III/Talwar Class Frigates
+India Receives Last of 3 Follow On Krivak III/Talwar Class Frigates from Russia

-The Indian government is announcing that Russia will build three “stealth warships” for India under a Rs 5114 crore (INR 51.14 billion, about $1.1 billion) contract signed in New Delhi.
+In July 2006, the Indian government announced that Russia would build 3 “stealth warships” for India under a Rs 5114 crore (INR 51.14 billion, then about $1.1 billion) contract signed in New Delhi.
 The contract actually covers 3 modified Krivak III/ Talwar Class frigates, as a follow-on to an earlier $900 million purchase in 1997.

 In July 2006, Defence Minister Pranab Mukherjee told a cabinet committee that the first ship would be delivered [in 2011], and the subsequent 2 within 12 months after that.
 That announcement also included the purchase of 28 “submarine-fired cruise missiles,” type unspecified.